clojure-emacs/clojure-ts-mode/README.md

 ### Install libtree-sitter-clojure shared library

+The tree-sitter clojure shared library must be available to Emacs.
+If you have `git` and a C compiler (`cc`) available on your system's `PATH`, **then these steps should not be necessary**. clojure-ts-mode will install the grammar when you first open a Clojure file.

+If clojure-ts-mode fails to automatically install the grammar, you have the option to install it manually.

 #### From your OS

 Some distributions may package the tree-sitter-clojure grammar in their package repositories.